THE CAMPERDOWN FARM TEAM

 Pocket City Farms is a grass-roots not-for-profit established and governed by a crew of skilled individuals, who are motivated and passionate about urban farming and sustainability.

-is a co-founder and the chair of Pocket City Farms.
-She has previously worked as a sustainability editor and consultant, and has experience in organic market gardening with studies in permaculture.
+CHAIR + CO-FOUNDER // Emma has previously worked as a sustainability editor and consultant, and has experience in organic market gardening with studies in permaculture.
 She has a successful background in small business start-ups and marketing with skills in community engagement and managing events.
 Emma has a particular interest in sustainability across cities, personal lifestyle and food production.

-is a not for profit organisation specialist who is passionate about strategies that build community and individual capacity to create sustainable change.
+DIRECTOR // Mandy is a not for profit organisation specialist who is passionate about strategies that build community and individual capacity to create sustainable change.
 In recent years, she has worked with Australian Red Cross on a diverse range of food security programs and projects targeted to vulnerable groups across NSW and ACT.
 Mandy is excited by the contribution that Pocket City Farms can make to community systems as well as the urban environment.

-is a a co-founder of Pocket City Farms.
-She is a registered architect with thirteen years of experience working on a range of projects, from a school in a slum community in India, to large scale residential projects, and has worked extensively with municipal councils.
+CO-FOUNDER // Karen is a registered architect with thirteen years of experience working on a range of projects, from a school in a slum community in India, to large scale residential projects, and has worked extensively with municipal councils.
 Karen is very passionate and focused on sustainable design and has a keen interest in permaculture, urban sustainability and farming.